pranavek/eink_weather/README.md

 ### Weather API

 This project uses the [Open-Meteo API](https://open-meteo.com/) which is free and doesn't require an API key.
+It fetches current, hourly (for forecast), and daily (for astronomy) data.

 ### Display Layout

-The display is divided into two sections:
+The display is optimized for a 250x122 landscape resolution (2.13" display) and is divided into three sections:
+- **Header**: City name and current date
+- **Main Section**:
-- **Top Half**: Current weather with large icon, temperature, and wind information
+    - Left: Current temperature and humidity
-- **Bottom Half**: Daily details (UV, Sunset, Feels Like) and recommendations (Umbrella, Clothing)
+    - Center: Large condition icon
+    - Right: Astronomy (Sunrise/Sunset) and Moon Phase (Icon + Status)
+- **Forecast Section (Bottom Row)**:
+    - Five 3-hour forecast modules (Time, Icon, Temp)
+    - Wind speed and direction arrow (Far Right)

 ### Update Frequency